don41382/clickatell-sms-service/README.md

 # clickatell-sms-service
-Clickatell simple sms service, build with scala / spray
+Clickatell simple sms service, build with scala / spray / docker

 ## How to run